aristanetworks/avd-workshops/workshops/git.md

 Next up...
 Clone this forked repository to your local host machine.

-### Clone forked repository to local host
+### Clone forked repo to local host

 Cloning a repository allows us to make a local copy of a project that resides on GitHub.
 In the previous step, you forked a repository to your local GitHub account.
-Navigate to your forked repository in GitHub.
+Navigate to your forked repo in GitHub.
 From there, click on the green code button and copy the URL of the forked repository.

 ![Git Clone](assets/images/git_clone.png){: style="width:400px"}